E-ricus/lsp_codelens_extensions.nvim/README.md

 ## Example usage:
 https://user-images.githubusercontent.com/18682359/135780475-14a037a0-c28f-4234-876b-6fe05e9f97aa.mov

-Note: in this example you see [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) as this configuration opens the ui on `dap.start()` this plugin will only start the debug adapter, not the ui.
+Note: in this example you see [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) as this configuration opens the ui on `dap.start()`.
+This plugin will only start the debug adapter, not the ui.